 English lessons with the MDB for Spanish students

-The first daily video will be released on our website (www.majorcadailybulletin.es) starting next Monday (March 16).

-The Majorca Daily Bulletin, the English language newspaper of the Grup Serra, has decided to issue some short videos on its website so that the students of the island, who have no classes following the closure of schools due to the coronavirus, can continue to learn english.
+Short videos to help Spanish students across the island learn English whilst the schools are closed.
+Lesson 1 - Days of the week.

-The first of our daily videos will be released on our website (www.majorcadailybulletin.es) starting next Monday (March 16).
-Classes will be taught by well-known English teacher and author Amanda Jeffrey.
+Here is the first of our ' Learn English with the Majorca Daily Bulletin' videos, presented by well-known English teacher and author Amanda Jeffrey.

-"They are very short videos but wil help students on the island learn English and also how to pronounce the words," Amanda said.

-There is also a little contest in which students can win a daily gift.
-Majorca Daily Bulletin was founded in 1962 and is the only English language daily in Spain.
+Schools in Spain are closed for at least the next two weeks.

 Related Tags